tawaren/Sanskrit/README.md

 The Sanskrit virtual machine is founded on immutable non-recursive algebraic datatypes as its fundamental representation of values giving it a functional touch with all the benefits coming from that.
 Sanskrit algebraic datatypes have some special properties that make them especially well suited for programming smart contracts in a way different from current approaches and idiomatic to Sanskrit.

 #### Authentic Opaque Types
 The Sanskrit types have by default two fundamental properties differentiating them from classical algebraic datatypes.
 First, only code belonging to the same Module (Sanskrit deployment unit) as the type can create values of that type (Authentic) and access the fields inside the type (Opaque).
-This ensures a holder of a value that it was constructed under certain circumstances dictated by the Module containing the type.
+This ensures to a holder of a value that it was constructed under the circumstances dictated by the Module containing the type.
 If it is wished that a field of a type can be read by other Modules, the type can be declared Transparent.
 Further, a type can be declared Sealed, allowing other Modules to create instances.
 A type declared Open allows other modules to read fields and create new instances.

 #### Affine Types
 Besides varying in who can create and read a value, a Sanskrit type can additionally be declared to be Affine, and in that case, the compiler does enforce that a value of this type once created cannot be duplicated.
 Meaning that a function receiving a value of an affine type can use this value at most once.
 This makes affine types the perfect candidate for representing assets, tokens, cryptocurrencies etc... and thus the Sanskrit virtual machine does not have a native cryptocurrency that it must treat differently as they can conveniently be represented with the existing concepts.

 ### Generics
-The Sanskrit virtual machine does support Generic Functions and Types meaning that a Type or Function can take another type as a parameter and thus can be defined in a more general type independent way.
+The Sanskrit virtual machine does support generic functions and types meaning that a type or function can take other types as parameters and thus can be defined in a more type independent way.
 To interact with affine types, generic parameters on functions can be declared affine allowing the caller to instantiate them with an affine type.
 A generic algebraic datatype becomes affine if one of its generic parameters is instantiated with an affine type.

 ### Capabilities
 The type system of Sanskrit is powerful enough to provide a capability-based access control system that has near zero runtime overhead and allows to check access control during compilation and thus code accessing values or calling functions it is not allowed to does not compile.

-### Effect System
-Sanskrit virtual machine makes a difference between three kinds of functions.
-Pure (default), plain, dependent and active functions.
-Pure functions can not create, read or write cells.
-Plain functions are like pure ones but can create new cells.
-Dependent function can in addition to plain functions read cells, and active functions have no limitations.
-This gives an easy way to detect which functions can be computed off-chain (pure, plain, dependent) and which need the state during the off-chain computation (dependent), as well as provides some potential for optimisations and making the job of auditors and static analysis tools simpler.

 ### Cells and References
 Cells and References are Sanskrit way of providing persisted and shared state.
 A type can have a single assosiated initialisation function that can be used to generate a cell containing an initial value of that type.
-The creator does receive a reference to the cell.
+The creator does receive a reference to the cell instead of the blank value.
 The same modifiers (Opaque, Transparent, Sealed and Open) define who can access the cell in what way.
 If a Module can create new instances of the value in the cell it can write to the cell and if it can access fields of the value it can read from the cell.
-Modification to the cell is represented as a pure state transition from the old to the new value and thus is not allowed to access other cells in the process (preventing shared state problems like reentrancy attacks).
+Modification to the cell is represented as a pure (side effect free) state transition from the old to the new value and thus is not allowed to access other cells in the process (preventing shared state problems like reentrancy attacks).

 #### View Types
 View types are types that allow to generate references of a different type to the same cell from an existing reference to it.
 They are predestined to be used as cababilities that define how the posessor of the reference can interact with the cell and thus enable to program by the principle of Least Authority.
 A View type can not have an initialisation function itself and is restricted to a single constructor with a single field.
 If a cell is read over a view, then the returned value is imideately wrapped into a value of the view type and if a value of a view type is stored into a cell the inner value is extracted from the view type before storing it.
 An initialisation fucntion for a non-view type can return a value wrapped into a view type instead of the true value.
 Who can read and write to a cell is still governed by the true type of the cell but the modifiers (Opaque, Transparent, Sealed and Open) of the view type define who can wrap a reference into a view (needs create allowance) and who can remove a view wrapper (needs field access allowance).
 It is possible to apply multiple views to a reference and not just one.

+### Effect System
+Sanskrit virtual machine makes a difference between four kind of functions.
+Pure (default), plain, dependent and active functions.
+Pure functions can not create, read or write cells.
+Plain functions are like pure ones but can create new cells.
+Dependent function can in addition to plain functions read cells, and active functions have no limitations.
+This gives an easy way to detect which functions can be computed off-chain (pure, plain, dependent) and which need the state during the off-chain computation (dependent), as well as provides some optimisation potential for non-active functions.
+Additionally this does make the job of auditors and static analysis tools simpler.

 ### Deterministic Parameterized Constants
 Deterministic Parameterized Constants provide root storage slots in the Sanskrit virtual machine.
-They are very similar to functions but with one crucial difference.
+They are very similar to functions but with a crucial difference.
 They behave as if the result is memorized, meaning if the constant is invoked with the same generic and value parameters multiple time then the same result is produced, this includes newly created references, meaning they will point to the same cell.
-Such a const must be pure or plain which ensures that the value of a const for a specific set of arguments is not dependent on when it is executed.
+Such a const must be a pure or plain function which ensures that the value of a const for a specific set of arguments is not dependent on when it is executed.
 This allows recomputing consts each time they are needed instead of storing its result (storage on a blockchain is usually way more expensive than calculations).
 Without these consts, cells could not be used to persist state as every reference would only exist during one transaction and the next would create a new reference to a new cell even when obtained by calling the same function with the same arguments as the previous transaction did.

 ### Transactional
 The Sanskrit virtual machine supports transactional functions in addition to normal ones.
-A transactional function can either return a result (if it is committed) or return the inputs (if it did a rollback).
+A transactional function can either return a result (if it did a committ) or return the inputs and an error code (if it did a rollback).
 It is important that on a rollback the function arguments are returned as otherwise affine values could get lost.
 On a rollback, all modifications to cells are reverted to the value they had before the function call.
 A transactional function can call another transactional function by using the currently active transaction or by opening a new subtransaction.
 The second one is the only option for non-transactional functions calling a transactional one.
 When opening a subtransaction, the caller has to handle the commit and the rollback case.
 This can be implemented very efficiently in Sanskrit as it is well suited for how the interpreter currently is structured.
-Transactions and rollback can be used as an efficient error handling method with the limitation that they do not allow to communicate what went wrong but it gives a potentially high-level language the necessary tools to provide error handling mechanisms in the presence of affine types.
+Transactions and rollback can be used as an efficient error handling method with the limitation that they do only allow to communicate an error in case of a rollback and not a detailed description.
+This gives the necessary tools to a high-level language for provide error handling mechanisms in the presence of affine types.

 ### Sharding Aware
 The Sanskrit virtual machine is designed in a way that has certain benefits in a sharded environment.
 This includes that Module code is immutable and stateless and once the code is compiled and deployed it will always be there and has the same functionality independent of the active shard.
 This means that one shard could use code deployed on another shard or a dedicated deployment shard/chain.
 This makes it possible that values can be transferred between shards as the code that operates on them is available on other shards.
 Even references can be transferred between shards on each shard the reference initially points to a cell with the value containing the initial value (lazy initialised).

 ### Stateless Client Aware
 The Sanskrit virtual machine is designed in a way that reduces the proof overhead in a stateless client model.
 Beside the already mentioned inlining references to other components that are not eliminated are represented as hashes of the target's content.
 This means that a proof of the entry point of the transaction is sufficient to proof the existence and validity of all code that can be executed during a function call.
-Further Sanskrit optimisations and overall paradigm encourage a programming style where the state is manipulated over pure functions and only persisted into cells when needed.
+Further Sanskrit optimisations and its overall paradigm encourage a programming style where the state is manipulated over pure functions and only persisted into cells when needed.
 It Further allows representing a lot of concepts like for example access control as pure type system concepts which do not need to access cells at all during runtime.
-If multiple cells are accessed, the proof may be slightly bigger in contrast to other smart contract virtual machines as related cells are not bundled under a common prefix (contract).
+If multiple cells are accessed, the proof may be slightly bigger in contrast to other smart contract virtual machines as related cells are not bundled under a common prefix (contract address).

 ### Embeddable
-The Sanskrit virtual machine is designed in a way that it can run beside another virtual machine that uses an account model like for example the Ethereum virtual machine and that it would be a comparatively low effort to allow the Host virtual machine to call into the Sanskrit virtual machine.
+The Sanskrit virtual machine is designed in a way that it can run beside another virtual machine that uses an account model like for example the Ethereum virtual machine and that it would be a comparatively low effort to allow the host virtual machine to call into the Sanskrit virtual machine.
 The other way around is not as simple and would need further investigations.
-The compiler and interpreter parts will have some attention on performance with the goal that they eventually later may be run as smart contract on top of an existing smart contract virtual machine or at least with trusted computation services like TrueBit.
+The compiler and interpreter parts will have some attention on performance with the goal that they eventually later may be run as smart contract on top of an existing smart contract virtual machine or at least with the help of trusted computation services like TrueBit.

 ## Example Pseudo Code
 Sanskrit requires a different programming style than other smart contract systems the following pseudocode should give a feel for what Sanskrit can do and how it achieves it.
 Most of the presented code probably would be in a standard library.
 The syntax is just descriptional as real Sanskrit is a bytecode format.
 The used syntax is inspired by the vision for the future high-level language Mandala that will compile to Sanskrit bytecode.